MuhammadFarag/hello-kotlin/README.md

 JavaLibrary.nullableValue2.length
 ```

 The compiler will complain if it can detect that you are making an unsafe "trust" assumption, but it can't do that all the time.
-IntelliJ wasn't able to help their though.
+IntelliJ wasn't able to help there though.